 The painterly cover art is gorgeous - for Hako no Naka, at least.
 I've seen another cover for it and one for Out of the Cage that both looked very anime-esque.
 Other than that there is little to no other art for this series, which personally I now see as a benefit - aside from vague descriptions of Douno and Kitagawa most of it is left to your imagination - perhaps it may be too bold in saying, but it does bring out the possibility that Douno, at least, and Kitagawa, could exist as real men.

-My personal opinion of this dips down a bit with some of the characters.
+My personal opinion of this dips with some of the characters.
 Kitagawa had an extraordinary childhood - but at times I was wondering if that was enough justification for his actions.
 His initial infatuation with the very "average" Douno and intensive pursuit - for the most part their relationship was extremely one-sided, and only the ending of the final main work and the short stories really redeem this on Douno's end.
 The most prominent heterosexual relationships in the story are also the most broken - aside from Douno's sister, pretty much all of the main women in this series are seen in a very negative light, which was bothersome (can't BL works have more women that are a) great characters b) aren't old/young/related with/romantically involved with the main characters and c) still play a huge part in the story?)

 I may have more thoughts running in my head with this series but I truly enjoyed reading Hako no Naka and its subsequent works.
 There were some touching moments in this series - Douno's depression in prison, the realization of his love, the last two short stories especially, among other things -

 Some minor complaints, but really, this is one of the best BLs I've read.
-In context of its genre I'd give it a 10, without context as a written light novel series I'd give it an 8.5 or 8.75.
+In context of its genre I'd give it a 10, without context as a written light novel series I'd give it an 8.5.
 A definite must-read for BL lovers, proving that well-written works within this often-looked down upon genre do exist.
 Thank you, Nostalgia on 9th Avenue, for providing the beautiful translation.